evgenyb/iac-meetup/workshops/02-implement-azure-infrastructure-with-arm-templates/labs/lab-03/readme.md

 ## Task #1 - create deployment script

-Create `deploy.sh` file with

-Here is the list of requirements for the script:
+Create `deploy.sh` file followed the following list of requirements:

 * the name for the script should be `deploy.sh`
 * if should have 2 input parameters